IRS Enforcement of FBAR Violations

 |Civil and Criminal Penalties may be imposed together.
 31 U.S.C. § 5321(d).||See Statutes||See Statutes|

-FBAR Willfulness Penalty Does Not Require Intent or Knowledge
+FBAR Willfulness Fine Does Not Require Intent or Knowledge

 The concept of willfulness in the civil FBAR arena is different than it is in everyday phraseology and/or criminal tax matters.
 There are two important considerations when determining whether a person is non-willful, or if the person meets the lower threshold for willfulness.